-But sustainability is not the only important trend to keep in mind to export in the EU, citizens of the EU are cautious about the quality and the freshness of the seafood they consume.
+Sustainability is not the only important trend to keep in mind while exporting in the EU.
+EU citizens of are cautious about the quality and the freshness of the seafood they consume.
 Freshness is so important that informed consumers would prefer to buy fish and other seafood products that have been caught or farmed locally and are therefore more likely to be fresh.
 This preference can also be linked to concerns about sustainability since locally sourced products are generally considered to have a lower carbon footprint than imported products.